LuminosityDevelopment/libwisp-rs/README.md

 - chatgpt - doing documentation (LOL)
 - MercuryWorkshop - making the [Wisp protocol](https://github.com/MercuryWorkshop/wisp-protocol)
 - ading2210 - hosting `wss://wisp.mercurywork.shop` which is used in examples
-- ???
-(PLEASE CREATE GitHub ISSUE IF KNOWN) - hosting `wss://nebulaservices.org/wisp/` which is used in examples
+- scaratek - hosting `wss://nebulaservices.org/wisp/` which is used in examples